-If you see any of the following, you may indeed have a sick puppy, and you need to get veterinary help right away -
+If you see any of the following, your little one could be ill, and you need to get veterinary help right away:

 This handy tool can also help you figure out what those symptoms mean and can link you to over 2000 articles on pet health.....

-There are too many symptoms which could suggest that your puppy is sick, for me to cover on this page!
-However, the ones listed above are the most common, and are seen over and over again in the questions that I get asked on a daily basis.
+There are too many potential symptoms for me to cover on this page.
+But the ones listed above are the most common, and are seen over and over again in the questions that I get asked on a daily basis.

 If you don't see the symptoms that your puppy has that doesn't mean that he's just fine, it could be something that I haven't mentioned or a more unusual problem.